SVGS-EVA4/Phase2/S5-Monocular_Human_Pose_Estimation/README.md

 the algorithm analysis and comparison more difficult.
 This work provides simple and effective baseline methods

-    This work aims to ease complexity in algorithm and architetural problem by asking a question **how good could a simple method be?**
+                This work aims to ease complexity in algorithm and architetural problem by asking question **how good could a simple method be?**

 This approach involves a few deconvolutional layers added on a backbone network, ResNet.
 This approach adds a few deconvolutional layers over the last convolution stage in the ResNet, called **C5**